kaseyhagi/template/essays/coding_standards.md

 ESLint is a java utility for recognizing patterns that don't adhere to coding standards.
 Integrating ESLint into IntelliJ is great training for writing standardized code.
 ESLint will have your code looking neat and understandable as well as catch some errors before you compile.
 You will no longer have to stare at your code for ten minutes to find where you forgot that semicolon, ESLint will let you know before you're even done writing.
 Having ESLint integrated into IntelliJ will train you to write code better, it will become natural to write code that conforms to the standard.

-I noticed that ESLint pointed out mistakes before I knew that I made them.
+I've noticed that ESLint pointed out mistakes before I knew that I made them.
 It also pointed out some syntax errors that I probably wouldn't realize until I finished and tried to run the code.
 JavaScript is my third programming language and sometimes, I still get the syntax mixed up.
 ESLint is a great tool for managing syntax of a specific language.